NBA Rumors: Celtics ‘Have Discussed Terry Rozier’ In Draft Trade Talks

 One issue in dangling Rozier to teams high in the lottery is most of them already have a young point guard who could be the long-term solution at that position.
 The Sacramento Kings (No. 2), Atlanta Hawks (No. 3), Grizzlies (No. 4) and Dallas Mavericks (No. 5) already have invested a high draft pick or a lot of money in a point guard.

-Draft Coverage presented by Cross Insurance
+NESN’s NBA Draft coverage is presented by Cross Insurance.

 Thumbnail photo via Rick Osentoski/USA TODAY Sports